zZhiG/World-Model-PyTorch/README.md

 <p align="center">--The simplified implementation of <a href="https://proceedings.neurips.cc/paper/2018/hash/2de5d16682c3c35007e4e92982f1a2ba-Abstract.html">World Model</a> based on PyTorch--</p>

 ## 1. Data Generate
+Run `generate_CarRacing_dataset.py` to randomly generate data.

+We generated a total of **200** trajectories, with **30** steps executed each time, resulting in a total of **6000** data.
+Each trajectory is saved separately as a `.npz` file.

+In the early stage of the car's movement, we will apply an additional speed to make it move as much as possible and collect richer data.

 ## 2. Train VAE
 <div align=center>